Table of content

 When ‘Use NURMS subdivision’ is applied, the cage is actually modeled and worked upon.
 You can have the stack collapsed once more to visualize the geometry that is being created by NURMS.
 You need not manipulate all the faces as the amount of geometry would be higher.
 Gradually get the model pushed into the smoother feel and collapse the stack for accommodating subtle details.

 3D modeling is a time intensive and critical task wherein precise attention has to be provided even to minute details.
 You may have acquired a fair idea of box modeling procedures by now.
 The model can be fine-tuned further until the perfect look is accomplished.
-You can also hire the services of a renowned 3D modeling company for quicker and professional looking models.
+You can also hire the 3D modeling services of a renowned design company for quicker and professional looking models.